rodber/blog/_posts/2022/2022-12-01-chevereto-goes-free.md

 The motivation for this new free edition is that Chevereto's paywall drives away too many users in a market dominated by free tier players.
 I'm amazed that we made it this far with a tall entry barrier like that one.

-I took a ton of lessons from the failed [Chevereto-Free](https://github.com/rodber/chevereto-free) project and I'm doing things with more brains.
+I took a ton of lessons from my previous Open Source projects and I'm doing things with more brains.
 In this post I want to expose this new project and what I learned from my previous experiences.

 ## Chevereto 1, 2 & Chevereto-Free

 Open Source in Chevereto has been a thing since its first version and I've been trying to succeed with [FLOSS](https://en.wikipedia.org/wiki/Free_and_open-source_software) within 15 years of its development.
 All these previous attempts have failed in commercial terms which is crucial for me and the longevity of the project.

 With [Chevereto V1](https://releases.chevereto.com/1.X/) I learned that I needed a paid edition to move forward.
 With [Chevereto V2](https://releases.chevereto.com/2.X/) I realized that giving away old major releases doesn't catch the eye.
-With Chevereto-Free I understood  that the value proposition must be more compiling and that removing a few features won't direct drive sales.
+With [Chevereto-Free](https://github.com/rodber/chevereto-free) I understood  that the value proposition must be more compiling and that removing a few features won't direct drive sales.

 Out of all these free editions the most known was Chevereto-Free which lasted for about 5 years.
 What went wrong?
-A lot!
-Keep reading.

 ## How Chevereto-Free went wrong